tk-codes/DesignPatterns.NET/DesignPrinciples.md

 ** No class should derive from a concrete class. --> Derive from an interface or an abstract class ** No method should override an implemented method of any of its base classes.

+* Strive for loosely coupled designs between objects that interact.